sulochandhungel/ReferenceET/README.md

 ### NLDAS_Extraction.ipynb:

 This is a Google Colab Notebook for extracting hourly weather data from NLDAS.
-This can then be used to compute hourly Reference ET.
+This could then be used to compute hourly Reference ET.
+This is just extraction and not downscaling.

 ### Comparison_AgriMet_and_NLDAS: